 I also have a few other cleaning and purging checklists / posts here that have been handy, you can enjoy them too!

 - Family planner – to do list printables

 - Best way to organize school paperwork

 - Linen closet organization

-If you want to create a home organization binder there is an easy way to do that too!
+If you want to create a home organization binder there is an easy way to do that too, look how we did it below!
 Using a binder, sheet protectors and including a marker if you choose to mark each one off you can keep each page year after year and just flip thru to the month you’re on!
 Use dry erase markers to mark right on the sheet protector and when you’re done with them all just wipe it off and keep it for next year to check off!

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉